react-component/form/README.md

 ## API

-call form() will return another function:
+Call form() will return another function:

 ### React.Component: function(WrappedComponent:React.Component)

-will pass the following props to WrappedComponent
+Will pass a object as prop form with the following memebers to WrappedComponent:

-### Object:getFieldProps(name, option)
+### Object: getFieldProps(name, option)

 Will create props which can be set on a input/InputComponent which support value and onChange interface.